hamidb80/realtime-video-cast/README.md

 # How to use
 you can enter in admin mode by type username&password of admin like this pattern 'username:password' in the username input.

-you can change the port of the server & admin data (username & password) in the src/config.ts
+you can change the port of the server & admin data (username & password) in the .env file in root of project

 after doing every change, you must run this command to compile .ts to .js ` tsc `